nylen/lockd/docs/protocol.md

 ### Set connection name: `iam NAME\n`

-Only available if `lockd` was started with the `--enable-registry` option.
+Only available if the `registry` feature of the `lockd` server is enabled.

 ```diff
 > g lock1